AlonVizniuk/ai-shopping-project/README.md

 ---

-# 6. Run Docker Containers
+### 6. Run Docker Containers

-The project uses Docker for:
+The project uses Docker for MySQL and Redis.

-* MySQL database
-* Redis cache

-The database tables and initial jersey data are created automatically when the MySQL container starts.

-Run:

 ```bash
 cd backend
 docker compose up -d
 ```

+The database tables and initial jersey data are created automatically when the MySQL container starts.

 ---

-# 7. Run Backend
+### 7. Run Backend

 Open a new terminal: